NotReal003/support/docs/privacy.md

 As stated on our [Social Page](https://notreal003.github.io/social), we do not collect any data from users on this website.
 Your privacy is important to us, and we do not store or process any personal information.

-::: warning
+::: PLEASE NOTE
-**PLEASE NOTE:** We may collect IP addresses due to our Analytics API EndPoints.
+We may collect IP addresses due to our Analytics API EndPoints.
 :::

 ### Request Page